melezhik/sparky/README.md

 # Advanced topics

-Following are some advanced topics, that might be of interest once you are familiar with a basis.
+Following are advanced topics covering some cool Sparky features.

 ## Job UIs

-Sparky UI DSL allows to grammatically describe UI for Sparky jobs and pass user input into scenario as variables.
+Sparky UI DSL allows to grammatically describe UI for Sparky jobs and pass user input into a scenario as variables.

 Read more at [docs/ui.md](https://github.com/melezhik/sparky/blob/master/docs/ui.md)